elephantscale/es-training-new/Streaming/Slides/Streaming-Primer.md

  * Understand streaming use cases
  * Learn about streaming concepts
- * Gain insight on streaming architecturesNotes:
+ * Gain insight on streaming architectures

 Notes: